lck666666/lck666666.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm a PhD candidate in Computer Science and Engineering at [Hong Kong University of Science and Technology](https://hkust.edu.hk/), supervised by Professor [Tristan Braud](https://braudt.people.ust.hk/index.html).
+I am fortunate to visit University of Oxford advised by Prof. [Victor Prisacariu](https://www.robots.ox.ac.uk/~victor/).
 I received my bachelor's degree from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 My research interests lie in the field of 3D Computer Vision, visual localization, AR/VR and reconstruction.

 # 🔥 News
+- *2024.04*: &nbsp;🎉🎉 Start visiting in [The Active Vision Laboratory](https://www.robots.ox.ac.uk/~lav/), [University of Oxford](https://www.ox.ac.uk/)!
 - *2024.02*: &nbsp;🎉🎉 One paper is accepted in Conference on Computer Vision and Pattern Recognition (CVPR) 2024.
 Thanks to all coauthors!
 - *2024.01*: &nbsp;🎉🎉 One paper is accepted in  International Conference on Robotics and Automation (ICRA) 2024.
 Thanks to all coauthors!